AzraiHasan/supanuxt-auth-db/password-reset-testing.md

 - Enter your email address
 - Enter the newly created password
 - Click "Sign In"
-- Check console logs for login request/response
+- Check console logs for "Login successful, redirecting to dashboard"
-- Verify successful authentication
-- Confirm redirection to the dashboard (`/dashboard`)
+- Verify successful authentication and redirection to dashboard

 ## Form Validation Testing